Theme Area Courses

 POSC 327W - CONSTITUTIONAL LAW AND POLITICS: THE POWERS OF GOVERNMENT - 3 credits.
 This course examines the constitutional law and politics of separation of powers and federalism.
 Topics include the powers of war and peace; emergency executive powers; executive privilege; executive immunity; impeachment; Congress’s power to regulate interstate commerce; delegation; the supremacy clause, nullification and interposition; and state sovereign immunity.
 W=Writing Intensive Course.

-POSC 345W - ETHICS AND INTERNATIONAL RELATIONS - 3 credits.
+POSC 345W - SECURITY ETHICS - 3 credits.
 The course's principal purposes are to explore the possibilities, limits, and obligations of ethical action in international relations.
 The course applies the insights of different theories of ethics to a number of issues, including various wars, terrorism, and humanitarian intervention.
 W=Writing Intensive Course.
 Cross-listed with International Relations.

 POSC 349 - UNITED NATIONS I - 1 credit.
 Examines the processes and policies of the United Nations through classroom lecture and experiential (lab) activities.
 A strong focus will be placed on reinforcing professional skills such as research, negotiation, and public speaking.
 The required lab portion of this course will consist of student participation in all parts of local and/or national Model United Nations conferences, amounting to at least 12 hours of this lab/activity outside the classroom.
 Permission of instructor required.
 Cross-listed with International Relations